 How to select resources and manage validation projects

 "Right size" change control methods that allows quick and safe system evolution

 Minimize the validation documentation to reduce costs without increasing regulatory or business risk

 Write test cases that trace to elements of risk management

 Protect intellectual property and keep electronic records safe

 Who will Benefit:

-This course will benefit all who use computer systems to perform their job functions and is ideal for regulatory, clinical, and IT professionals working in the health care, clinical trial, biopharmaceutical, and medical device sectors.
+This CSV Training Course will benefit all who use computer systems to perform their job functions and is ideal for regulatory, clinical, and IT professionals working in the health care, clinical trial, biopharmaceutical, and medical device sectors.
 It is essential for software vendors, auditors, and quality staff involved in GxP applications.

 FDA Compliance Specialist, Computer System Validation